OpenStorageNetwork/rtd-osn/docs/source-gen2/minipod-index.rst

 Configure Networking
 ^^^^^^^^^^^^^^^^^^^^

-  * Navigate to the "2 - Minipod Networking" workflow job template and execute
+  * Navigate to the "2 - Minipod Host Provisioning Workflow" workflow job template and execute
   * Note that this step will reboot the nodes
   * When nodes come back, validate intrapod connectivity